Grattan Scholars - Research Themes

 Development economics research in Trinity College Dublin aims to address the development challenges facing the poorest and most vulnerable populations in the world.
 The overall goal is to conduct research at the highest academic level that contributes to the global debate on the economic development process and the underlying mechanisms at work.

-Generous donations to The Grattan Scholars programme is funding three PhD students in this research area, under the supervision of Dr Michael King and Dr Carol Newman, Purnima Kanther, Christina Kinghan and Margaryta Klymak.
+Generous donations to The Grattan Scholars programme has provided funding for three PhD students in this research area, under the supervision of Dr Michael King, Dr Gaia Narciso and Professor Carol Newman: Purnima Kanther, Christina Kinghan and Margaryta Klymak.

-Michael King and Carol Newman are both founding members of TIME (Trinity IMpact Evaluation Unit) which brings together researchers in economics, development practitioners, and policy makers in a collective effort to estimate the impact and understand the underlying mechanisms of development projects, aid, and investments.
+Michael King, Gaia Narciso and Carol Newman are all founding members of TIME (Trinity IMpact Evaluation Unit) which brings together researchers in economics, development practitioners, and policy makers in a collective effort to estimate the impact and understand the underlying mechanisms of development projects, aid, and investments.

 Dr Michael King